AndreSchakkal/ada-actor-website/README.md

 In conclusion, our cinematic journey through time and recognition unveils a rich narrative of evolution and transformation.
 Actors, as integral components of the ever-evolving cinematic tapestry, mirror the shifts in societal values, historical movements, and the changing dynamics of the entertainment industry.
 While challenges such as gender disparities and gaps in ethnic representation persist, the trajectory points towards positive change and increasing inclusivity.

 As we bid farewell to this cinematic exploration, it is clear that actors are not merely performers on screen; they are cultural reflections, influencers, and, in many ways, architects of the evolving narrative of human history.
 The enthralling world of cinema continues to be a canvas where diverse stories, voices, and faces converge, shaping the recognition of actors in ways that transcend time and resonate with the collective consciousness of humanity.

+This project was done by André Schakkal, Peter Harmouch, Nicolas Matekalo, Diego Vermeire and Ali Elguindy